jamiahmad/nytimes-sudoku-string-extraction/README.md

 # NYT Sudoku Puzzle Scraper

-This project extracts the puzzle values from the New York Times daily hard sudoku puzzle and formats them for easy pasting into a preferred sudoku player interface.
+This project extracts the puzzle values from the New York Times daily hard sudoku puzzle and formats them for easy pasting into a preferred sudoku player interface, I have made it specifically for https://sudokuexchange.com

 ## Requirements